-Your primary server must allow AXFR queries over TCP for NS1 server IPs.
+- The primary server must allow AXFR queries over TCP for NS1 server IP addresses.

-With NS1 configured as a secondary provider, you will not be able to use the advanced features & functionality, such as Filter Chains, for record management.
+- With NS1 configured as a secondary provider, you cannot use NS1's advanced functionality, such as Filter Chains, for record management.
 You must use your primary DNS provider's tools to manage zone records.

 Step 1: Create the secondary zone.

 - Configure your primary DNS server to allow AXFR queries over TCP (and SOA queries over UDP) from 220.127.116.11.